nunoskew/nunoskew.github.io/pages/about.md

 Hey, I'm {{ site.author.name }}!

+Streaming every once in a while at [Twitch](https://www.twitch.tv/skewpt).
-Reach out through the icons at the bottom of the page.
+Reach out through the chat/discord or through the icons at the bottom of the page.